leelanathT/leelanathT/README.md

 👩‍🎓 Hai I am Leelanath

-✍️ Master of Data Science and Innovation (MDSI) graduate from the University of Technology Sydney, armed with supercharged data skills.

 🤔 If you don't write your SQL queries in uppercase, I don't trust you.

 📈 Madly passionate about Modern Data Stacks, Data Engineering, DataOps, and saving the day with top-notch data governance practices for enterprise data architectures.
 Let's optimize that data flow!